 Up at Brewhaha, Barry Garton smiles when he hears about the farm-to-table movement as a new phenomenon, because he has been cooking that way since the 1970s — local and homestyle, with fair trade coffee, soups and omelettes and his signature muffins — pumpkin chip, chocolate banana and more.READ MORE

 The old barn at the Egremont Village Inn gives refuge on a windy night.
 Tables gather around an informal stage with a piano.
 And concerts, comedy and karaoke have been drawing a community here at the Egremont Barn for pub comfort food and music.READ MORE

 French toast from sourdough chocolate bread, with local maple syrup; cherry pecan French toast with sweetened goat cheese and honey … imagine the possibilities.
 Aura Whitman, former owner of Café Reva, has joined forces with Berkshire Mountain Bakery’s pizzeria and café — and they are forces of nature.READ MORE

 Mark Firth was a restauranteur in Brooklyn before he came to the Berkshires.
-Out here he has raised his own pigs for his own kitchen — he named his new venture for them: A ‘Prairie Whale’ is a hog.
+Out here he has raised his own pigs for his own kitchen.
 He also turns to local farms for fruits and vegetables and meats.READ MORE

 Pleasant and Main looks like a cafe grown in an antique shop, in its quiet corner of Housatonic, and its menu is bright and unexpected.
 Plate-sized pancakes with cherries, eggs Florentine, country fare with a European undertone.READ MORE